RAF Thornaby and 608 Squadron

 The Royal Air Force at Thornaby

-The Royal Air Force had used Thornaby as a base during the First World War.
+The Royal Flying Corps (later to be The Royal Air Force from 1918) had used Thornaby as a base during the First World War.
 After this time, the Air Ministry wanted to operate a full-time airfied at Thornaby and between 1925 and 1929 bought around 400 acres of primarily farmland.
 This included Franklands Farm, Thornaby Lodge Farm, The Vale Farm and Thornaby Grange.
 The Officer's Mess was located in Thornaby Hall, which had belonged to the Crosthwaite family.

 Construction of the Aerodrome began late 1929, becoming active in 1930, and the site included the barrack block, an armoury, aeroplane shed, parachute store, officer's quarters, machine gun range, dining room, tennis court and so on.